Salvvador/gator/README.md

 (v - voice command, g - gesture)
 #### DEFAULT context:
     v: select <phrase> - select phrase in text, stop reading, switch to SELECTED context
+    v: stop - stop reading
+    v: start / repeat - jump to the beginning of the current sentence (or jump to the previous sentence if cursor is at the beginning of sentence)
     g: wave in - jump to the beginning of the current sentence (or jump to the previous sentence if cursor is at the beginning of sentence)
+    g: stop - stop reading

 #### SELECTED context:
     v: stop - unselect the prase, switch to  DEFAULT context, resume reading